ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/finance.png"   class="img"  /></img>

-# Data Science Jobs - The Busting Ways To Secure Attractive Packages In Health Care?

 Got your master's degree in genetic counseling, occupational therapy, health administration, or any other healthcare domain?
 Well, you might be very anxious to join a renowned organization with a six-figure salary package?
 But wait.
 It’s not that easy these days.
 I have found more than 70% of lucrative healthcare degree holders are still struggling to secure their position.
 Every single day they dreamt of losing their jobs.